 Applying for a WIN

-To obtain a WIN, manufacturers need to apply for a Manufacturers Identification Code (see link to English pdf form at the bottom of the page) to the HISWA Association (Dutch Water Sports Industry Association).
-It is mandatory to keep these records.
+To obtain a WIN, manufacturers need to apply for a Manufacturers Identification Code to HISWA RECRON (English-language pdf form at the bottom of the page, in Dutch).

-Are you a manufacturer?
-Then you must keep a technical file of the recreational craft or component that you put on the market.
+• a technical file of the recreational craft or component that you put on the market

 Certificate of Registry

 Pleasure craft at sea do not need to have a Certificate of Registry (Zeebrief).
-However, it is advisable to apply for a Certificate of Registry to the ILT as this establishes your ownership of the vessel and gives you the right to sail under the Dutch flag.
-If you sail commercially a Certifcate of Registry is mandatory.
+However, ILT recommends to apply for a Certificate of Registry as this establishes your ownership of the vessel.
+And it gives you the right to sail under the Dutch flag.
+If you sail commercially, a Certificate of Registry is mandatory.

 Environmental requirements

-Maximum emission rates (Part B of Annex I ) of hydrocarbons, nitrogen oxides, particulates, and carbon monoxide apply to new pleasure crafts, as well as noise limit levels (Part C of Annex I) for propulsion engines.
-To avoid discharge of sewage, new crafts that are equipped with a toilet must have a holding tank or water treatment system.
+New pleasure craft must also meet the maximum emission rates (Part B of Annex I) of hydrocarbons, nitrogen oxides, particulates, and carbon monoxide.
+And they must keep below the noise limit levels (Part C of Annex I) for propulsion engines.
+New craft equipped with a toilet must also have a holding tank or water treatment system to avoid discharge of sewage.

 Exemptions